How to use our recipes

-If your dietitian or doctor has talked to you about making changes to your diet, you can use the simple Food Facts which accompanies each recipe to check that it meets your individual needs.
+If your dietitian or doctor has talked to you about making changes to your diet, you can use the simple Food Facts information which accompanies each recipe to check that it meets your individual needs.

-You can be reassured that all recipes have been very carefully analysed by the RNG who look at the overall content per serving.
+You can be reassured that all recipes have been very carefully analysed and approved by the British Dietetic Association Renal Nutrition Specialist Group (RNG), who look at the overall content per serving.
 This is always explained in the Food Facts.

 You will also find additional advice from our chefs and dietitians, including how to adjust the amount of protein in each recipe or adapt a dish for a special diet.

-At a glance
+Recipe categories at a glance

 Our Everyday Dish recipes are healthy, balanced meals which are safe to eat regularly.
-They follow healthy eating guidelines, are lower in fat and sugar and contain no added salt.
+They follow healthy eating guidelines, are lower in fat and sugar and salt.
 This makes them good for the whole family to enjoy but particularly for those with diabetes, heart disease or who are trying to control their weight.

 These recipes are not necessarily low in potassium or phosphate, so don’t forget to check the Food Facts if you have been advised to modify your intake of these.